dready92/10er10/README.md

 - exports.images.dir : this is where the images are stored.

-* configure audio URI
+* about audio URI

 **exports.audio_root** is used by the browser to know where is the path to the audio files.
 If your 10er10 root is "/", then the audio_root is "/audio".
 If your 10er10 root is "/somewhere/10er10", set audio_root to "/somewhere/10er10/audio".
 You can also set the complete URL ( eg http://my.domain.com/10er10/audio ).
+Unless you're behind a reverse proxy and you know what you're doing, don't change this setting.

 * configure Unix utilities